holepunchto/pear-docs/guide/starting-a-pear-desktop-project.md

 $ pear dev
 ```

-This will open the app.
-Because it's opened in development mode, developer tools are also opened.
+This will open the app in development mode, by default developer tools are also opened.

 ![Running pear dev](../assets/chat-app-1.png)

 ## Step 3.
 Automatic reload

-Pear apps have automatic reload included.
+By default Pear watches project files and automatically reloads the page when files change.

 This means that there is no need to stop and start the app again to see changes.

 While keeping the app open with `pear dev`, open `index.html` in a code editor.

-Change `<h1>chat</h1>` to `<h1>Hello world</h1>` and go to the app again.
+Try changing `<h1>chat</h1>` to `<h1>Hello world</h1>` and look observe the app update.

 It should now look like this:

 ![Automatic reload](../assets/chat-app-2.png)

+> Live reloading with hot-module reloading can be achieved with a combination of `pear.watch` configuration, [`pear.updates`](../reference/api.md#pearupdateslistener-async-functionfunction) API or the [pear-hotmods](https://github.com/holepunchto/pear-hotmods) convenience module.

 ## Step 4.
-Change Graphical User Interface (GUI) configuration
+Configuration

-It's possible to change various settings with Pear.
-This is done with the `pear` property in `package.json`
+Application configuration all happens via the `pear` property in `package.json`

-For now, open `package.json` and update it :
+For now, open `package.json` and update it like so:

 ```
 {
   ...